melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 We will now use the solvation module to center and create a solvent box around our protein.
 We will use dimensions of `80 x 64 x 64` Å. Open the solvation window from the main panel:

-> Extensions → Modeling → add solvation box
+> Extensions → Modeling → Add Solvation Box

 In this window do the following: